uviclibraries/linux/install-linux.md

 New systems can be annoying and it takes time to get used to them.
 Be patient with yourself and expect some hiccups.

-Like any operating system, Linux Mint and MX Linux has
+Like any operating system, Linux Mint and MX Linux has some quirks and different ways of doing things.
+Sometimes, you might find yourself wading into old forum posts to address something specific to your machine.

+If you get annoyed with Linux, remember that at least it's free(!).
+There is also a wealth of Linux help resources on the internet, from dedciated websites, to YouTube tutorials, and forums.

+As a tip for new users, add the words "for beginners" when using a search engine to find Linux tips.
+For example, you could search on "how to change my desktop background in Linux Mint for beginners."

+Thanks for being a part of this workshop!

 [NEXT STEP: Additional resources](https://uviclibraries.github.io/permacomputing/additional-resources.html){: .btn .btn-blue }